kyy13/pod-io/README.md

 * PODstore will automatically read and validate checksums on load.

 #### Compression Level
-* Choose betweening varying levels of compression based on `zlib`'s DEFLATE comoression levels.
+* Choose betweening varying levels of compression based on `zlib`'s DEFLATE compression levels.

 </details>